 - This funny Flash animation: Sometimes Y

-- There's Gundam X and Zeta Gundam (And Gundam ZZ), but no Gundam Y.
+- There's Gundam X and Zeta Gundam (And Gundam ZZ), but no Gundam Y. Until a contributor who goes by the name Gundam Y is in TV Tropes!

 - Averted in Yu-Gi-Oh! with Y-Dragon Head, part of XYZ-Dragon Cannon and its upgraded form VWXYZ-Dragon Catapult Cannon.
 Averted again in the card game with the Worm archetype.
 There's one for each letter, starting with Worm Apocalypse and ending with Worm Zero.
 Worm Xex and Worm Yagan are the only two worms designed to specifically interact with each other, and are even shaped like their respective letters, something not true of any other Worms.